wp-plugins/flyzoo/readme.txt

 = Is it free? =
 We offer affordable plans, **starting as low as $2.9/month** with 14-days free trial.
-All our plans are discounted up to 33% for yearly subscriptions.
+Our plans are discounted up to 33% for yearly subscriptions.
 Check out pricing and compare plans here [Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 = How do I buy a subscription? =